n2463230/n2463230/README.md

 ============================

 - My Skills
-❤C#❤
+- ❤C#❤
-❤Web API❤
+- ❤Web API❤
-❤LINQ❤
+- ❤LINQ❤
-❤Entity Framework❤
+- ❤Entity Framework❤
-❤SQL❤
+- ❤SQL❤

 Hey, thanks for your time reading this.
-I can code complex stuff, but I would only code, what is new and not available on google.
+I can code complex stuff [At least that is what I like to believe 😜], but I would only code, what is new and not available on google.
 If its available on google, lets use it.

 <!--